Concepts and Mechanics of Exchanges

 Field of Study:

-- Recognize the differences between exchanges and installment sales noting cost benefits, identify several advantages given to exchanging by recent legislation and specify continuing problems that can arise with an installment sale that can act as an impetus for using an exchange.
+- Recognize the differences between exchanges and installment sales and the cost benefits of each, identify several advantages given to exchanging by recent legislation and specify continuing problems that can arise with an installment sale that can act as an impetus for using an exchange.

-- Specify multiple tax benefits of exchanges noting the advantages they create over installment sales and determine issues that can be resolved or facilitated by using a like-kind exchange.
+- Specify multiple tax benefits of exchanges and the advantages they create over installment sales and determine issues that can be resolved or facilitated by using a like-kind exchange.

 - Specify instances where the IRS may assert an unintended mandatory application of §1031.

-- Specify the elements §1031 noting how these elements conceptually differentiate a like-kind exchange from a sale.
+- Specify the elements §1031 and how these elements conceptually diffe-rentiate a like-kind exchange from a sale.

-- Identify excluded property types from qualified property types by determining the meaning the phrases “held for productive use in a trade or business,” “productive use,” and “investment purpose” noting the impact of time and taxpayer intent.
+- Identify excluded property types from qualified property types by determining the meaning of the phrases “held for productive use in a trade or business,” “productive use,” and “investment purpose” specifying the im-pact of time and taxpayer intent.

-- Recognize the state of mind issues in the concept “held for productive use in trade or business or for investment” noting how qualifying use can ease qualification, determine the differences between §1031 and old §1034, and cite the same taxpayer requirement noting the unsettled caselaw.
+- Recognize the state of mind issues in the concept “held for productive use in trade or business or for investment” and how qualifying use can ease qualification, determine the differences between §1031 and old §1034, and cite the same taxpayer requirement and its unsettled caselaw.

-- Specify the statutory exclusions from §1031 noting the types of property that are specifically excepted.
+- Specify the former statutory exclusions from §1031 and the types of property that were specifically excepted.

-- Identify the like-kind requirement as it impacts real estate and personal property exchanges, and recognize classification systems permitting clients to exchange like-kind or like-class personal property.
+- Identify the like-kind requirement as it impacts real estate and personal property, and recognize the former classification systems that permitted clients to exchange like-kind or like-class personal property.

-- Identify “boot” and like-kind property noting boot's potential impact on nonrecognition and list several examples of boot.
+- Identify “boot” and like-kind property specifying boot's potential impact on nonrecognition and list several examples of boot.

 - Determine taxable "boot," specify the differences between realized gain and recognized gain recalling the limitation on recognition of gain under §1031 that prevents a taxpayer from being taxed greater than if he had sold the property, and recognize taxable “boot’s” net effect.

-- Determine mortgage boot and property boot identifying whether a taxpayer has given or received boot in an exchange noting the related tax consequences.
+- Determine mortgage boot and property boot identifying whether a tax-payer has given or received boot in an exchange and the related tax consequences.

 - Identify the popular and alternate offset rules used to determine net boot, specify techniques to limit net taxable boot such as adjusting mortgages before an exchange and treating closing costs according to R.R.
 72-456, and recognize the taxability of gain rule to reflect netting.

-- Identify the categories of property received in an exchange into noting which category is permitted to recognize loss, recognize how avoiding §1031 can allow clients to potentially increase recognizable losses, and determine the tax treatment of non-recognized losses under §1031.
+- Identify the categories of property received in an exchange and which category is permitted to recognize loss, recognize how avoiding §1031 can allow clients to potentially increase recognizable losses, and determine the tax treatment of non-recognized losses under §1031.

-- Identify property depreciation under §167 particularly as it applies to property used in a taxpayer’s trade or business or held for the pro-duction of income noting the impact of ERTA, TRA ’86 and OBRA ’93, determine the changes made by Notice 2000-4, and cite the depre-ciation requirements of later regulations affecting recovery periods and depreciation methods.
+- Identify property depreciation under §167 particularly as it applies to property used in a taxpayer’s trade or business or held for the production of income and the impact of ERTA, TRA ’86, OBRA ’93, and TCJA determine the changes made by Notice 2000-4, and cite the depreciation requirements of later regulations affecting recovery periods and depreciation methods.

-- Recognize the distinction between land and depreciable improve-ments, identify the recapture provisions noting their impact on the rate to be applied to all or a portion of the gain that would otherwise be recognized.
+- Recognize the distinction between land and depreciable improvements, identify the recapture provisions and their impact on the rate to be applied to all or a portion of the gain that would otherwise be recognized.

-- Specify the holding period of acquired property, identify the character of gain or loss recognized in an exchange, and recall the evolution of the installment sale method noting current rules related to exchanges and determine the formula for gain recognized using gross profit, selling price and total contract price under §453.
+- Specify the holding period of acquired property, identify the character of gain or loss recognized in an exchange, recall the evolution of the installment sale method and the current rules related to exchanges and determine the formula for gain recognized using gross profit, selling price and total contract price under §453.

-- Recognize a simple test that permits clients and their advisors to de-termine if an exchange is completely tax-deferred noting the compo-nents of the this test, identify the basic computation figures necessary to economically balance an exchange, and specify methods of evening out to insure that all parties get the same value as they give.
+- Recognize a simple test that permits clients and their advisors to determine if an exchange is completely tax-deferred and the components of this test, identify the basic computation figures necessary to economically balance an exchange, and specify methods of evening out to ensure that all parties get the same value as they give.

-- Determine the transactional flow of a traditional three-party “Alder-son” exchange including variations to the format, recognize the respec-tive parties tax consequences and recall procedural guidelines to en-sure mechanics comply with §1031 provisions.
+- Determine the transactional flow of a traditional three-party “Alderson” exchange including variations to the format, recognize the respective party's tax consequences and recall procedural guidelines to ensure mechanics comply with §1031 provisions.

-- Determine the elements of a three-party “Baird Publishing” exchange and an “Alderson” exchange, specify variations of the “Baird Publishing” exchange noting situations when each is the preferable format to use, identify categories of four-party exchanges, and specify when conditions favor the use a four-party “Coupe” exchange or a four-party “Mercantile Trust” exchange.
+- Determine the elements of a three-party “Baird Publishing” exchange and an “Alderson” exchange, specify variations of the “Baird Publishing” exchange and situations when each is the preferred format to use, identify categories of four-party exchanges, and specify when conditions favor the use of a four-party “Coupe” exchange or a four-party “Mercantile Trust” exchange.

-- Identify the distinctions between delayed exchanges and delayed closes particularly as to simultaneity, recall the evolution of delayed exchange requirements from the Starker case through the restrictive TRA ’84 time limits to the present noting the popularity of delayed exchanges and specify unresolved issues for delayed exchanges.
+- Identify the distinctions between delayed exchanges and delayed closes particularly as to simultaneity, recall the evolution of delayed exchange requirements from the Starker case through the restrictive TRA ’84 time limits to the present and the popularity of delayed exchanges and specify un-resolved issues for delayed exchanges.

-- Identify the purpose a longtime exchange technique called “ware-housing,” specify the procedural aspects of reverse exchanges under R.P.
-2000-37 noting variables impacting its application, recognize the “pot” method recalling the procedural role of “strawmen,” and deter-mine the role of exchange escrows.
+- Identify the purpose of a longtime exchange technique called “warehous-ing,” specify the procedural aspects of reverse exchanges under R.P.
+2000-37 and variables impacting its application, recognize the “pot” method re-calling the procedural role of “strawmen,” and determine the role of exchange escrows.

-- Identify the differences between an accommodator and an interme-diary, determine how using such parties can facilitate exchanging by avoiding certain holding problems, multiple parties and properties, and transfer difficulties, and recognize a sale and lease-back transaction noting associated exchange complications.
+- Identify the differences between an accommodator and an intermediary, determine how using such parties can facilitate exchanging by avoiding certain holding problems, multiple parties and properties, and transfer difficulties, and recognize a sale and lease-back transaction and associated exchange complications.

 Final examination expiration date: